Contracts and consumer protection

 Local Court staff can provide information about small claims and assist a person who wishes to commence a claim.
 A form available from the Local Court office must be completed with a filing fee.
 The filing fee for claims of $5000 to $10,000 is $176; for claims between $10,000 and $20,000 the fee is $280; for claims of $20,000 or more the fee is $350.
 For claims for unspecified damages, the fee is $350.
 Apart from the informality at court, the procedure for small claims is similar to that of the Local Court in other civil matters.
 These procedures are discussed in detail in Debts, chapter 9.
 Once a claim is filed, the claimant serves a copy on the other party, by either doing it themselves or sending it by certified mail, or arranging to have the police or a private bailiff serve the documents.
 Police charge a fee to serve notice on a person who lives at an Aboriginal community.
 The fee to service notice is currently $113.

 Where a defendant doesn't file a defence to the claim, a claimant can apply to the court for default judgment to be entered in their favour.
 A defendant can file the defence at any time up until judgment is entered (see Debts, chapter 9).
-A judgment can be enforced as if it was a judgment of the Local Court [SCA s22].
+A judgment can be enforced as if it were a judgment of the Local Court [SCA s22].

 If a claim is defended, the matter will be heard before a magistrate.
 Each party can be represented by a lawyer, employee or an unpaid agent, though legal representation is not usually necessary.